jfvilasPersonal/jwta-authorizator/README.md

   6. If the access is granted (at least a rule evaluates to 'true'), the ingress sends the request to the backend (typically a service inside the kubernetes cluster).
 If the response form the authorizator is 'false', a 4xx HTTP status code is sent back to the customer.

 ## Oberkorn authorizator creation
-Follow these simple steps to have your JWTA authorizator created and deployed to your kubernetes cluster (please remember you must first install the JWTA Controller and the CRD as explained [here](https://github.com/jfvilasPersonal/jwta-controller)).
+Follow these simple steps to have your Oberkorn authorizator created and deployed to your kubernetes cluster (please remember you must first install the Oberkorn controller and the CRD as explained [here](https://github.com/jfvilasPersonal/jwta-controller)).

   1. Create the YAML describig yout authorizator needs.
 Following you can find a very simple (and not too much useful) authorizator defintion YAML.
 This authorizatror runs as follows:
      1. All resources under the URI path "/public" can be accessed anonymously, the path is not protected in any way.